SugarmanZhu/Dev_Server/README.md

 # Dev_Server

 This is the repo of web resources on my EC2 server.

-I use this server to learn and practice my programming skills.
+I use this server to learn / practice my front-end and back-end skills.

 # Pages

 Welcome page: https://ec2.zhuxiaotan.xyz (HTML, Sass)

-Random User Generator page: https://ec2.zhuxiaotan.xyz/random_user_generator/ (VueJS)
+Random User Generator page: https://ec2.zhuxiaotan.xyz/random_user_generator/ (JavaScript, VueJS)

+Test Reaction Time page: https://ec2.zhuxiaotan.xyz/reaction_time/ (TypeScript, VueJS)

-I am trying to make the webpages mobile-friendly, but you would get a better experience viewing these web pages on a desktop device.
+I am trying to make the webpages mobile-friendly, but you would have a better experience viewing these web pages on a desktop device :)